jjfraney/mpc4j/src/site/markdown/index.md

 with one or more lines of UTF-8 encoded text.

 #Goals
-This library provides classes that represent the commands and responses of the MPD protocol.
+This library provides components that represent the commands and responses of the MPD protocol.
-It presents the text-based MPD protocol as Java classes.
-Like in Java's JAXB, where Javabeans are mapped to xml text, this library's classes are mapped to the music player daemons's text commands and response.
+The intent is to provide a programming model like in Java's JAXB, where Javabeans are mapped to xml text.

 This library has no external dependencies.
 Java Standard Edition (java se) 8+ runtime is required for applications that use this library.